 We don’t want to go nowhere.
 We want to go somewhere.
 So how do we do that?
 By saying sayonara to these 2 words.
 Here’s how:

-The biggest problem with telling your partner they’s ‘always late’ is that now they has to drop everything else and defend their reputation by bringing up the ONE time they wasn’t late – and the issue you’re upset about gets completely ignored.
+The biggest problem with telling them that they're ‘always late’ is that now they have to drop everything else and defend their reputation by bringing up the ONE time they weren’t late – and the issue you’re upset about gets completely ignored.

-When you tell them that “Yesterday when you were late it really put me in an awkward position…” now you’re not attacking their identity - but their behavior.
+When you tell your partner that “Yesterday when you were late it really put me in an awkward position…” now you’re not attacking their identity - but their behavior.
 Totally separate things.

-If we don’t attach an emotion to our critique/complaint/suggestion, your partner is much less incentivized to change their behavior.
+If we don’t attach an emotion to our critique/complaint/suggestion, your partner will be much less incentivized to change their behavior.